jljimene7/Dog-dataset-API-Project/README.md

 ## API Key Setup (with Visual Studio Code + Vite)

-This project uses [The Dog API](https://thedogapi.com/) which requires an API key.
+This project uses [The Dog API](https://thedogapi.com/), which requires an API key.

-To get your key do the following steps:
+To get your key, do the following steps:
 1. Go to [https://thedogapi.com](https://thedogapi.com) and sign up for a free account

 2. After signing up: